On Clarity in Performance Reporting

 Results are visible, explanations are scrutinised, but the quality of analytical reasoning is rarely governed with the same discipline as timeliness or completeness.

-Together, these conditions create a predictable pattern: when results are unfavourable or ambiguous, the system does not revisit upstream design.
-It compensates downstream through narrative (commentary).
+Together, these conditions create a predictable pattern: when results are unfavourable or ambiguous, upstream design is not revisited; meaning is negotiated through commentary.

 Commentary becomes dominant